 The Holiday season is here and it can be a tough time for divorced couples with children.
 We wanted to share some helpful tips gathered from our years of experience representing divorced couples, as well as having direct experience with the issue (Deb sharing her personal experience):

 - Plan ahead – If you do not have a written order, decide well in advance which parent gets which holiday, or perhaps one parent has child(ren) for dinner and the other has child(ren) for dessert.
-This ensures all the cousins and relatives get some time with the children too.
+This allows all the cousins and relatives to get some time with the children too.
 There are many days to celebrate and they can be switched off each year.

 - Keep in Touch – If it’s not your holiday with your child(ren), you can still be part of that day.
 Make the phone call, even if it is just two minutes of “I love you- have fun today.”
 Make sure they know you are thinking of them on special days.
 They will remember these moments as they grow up.